-Your vision impairments such as myopia, hyperopia, astigmatism, and presbyopia are measured in units called diopters.
-The more nearsighted, farsighted or astigmatic you are, the higher your vision prescription in diopters.
-Thus, diopters represent the amount of vision correction you need to normalize your eyesight.
+LASIK laser eye surgery can correct vision impairments such as myopia, hyperopia, and astigmatism.
+The degree of these conditions is measured in units called diopters.
+The extent of your nearsightedness, farsightedness, or astigmatism will define your vision prescription in diopter units.
+This represents the amount of vision correction you need to normalize your eyesight.

 - -4.00 identifies the degree of your nearsightedness or farsightedness.
-The sign identifies whether you are nearsighted (- sign) or farsighted (+ sign).
+The plus or minus sign identifies whether you are nearsighted (-) or farsighted (+).

 - -1.50 identifies the degree of astigmatism.

 - 90 identifies where the astigmatism is positioned.
 This astigmatism is located at ninety degrees, or in the vertical axis.

 How much of the cornea the laser shapes and the pattern to which it does this during LASIK vision correction is determined by these numbers.
 You may also consider a Custom Wavefront Optimized LASIK procedure using WaveLight® for increased precision and fine-tuned results that go beyond your standard vision correction prescription.

 Myopia – Commonly known as nearsightedness.
 Close objects are able to be seen clearly and objects farther away are blurry.

 Hyperopia – Commonly known as farsightedness.
 Objects farther away are clear and objects closer are blurry.

 Astigmatism – Blurred vision most commonly caused by an irregular shaped cornea.

 To learn more about LASIK Eye Surgery and decide if this is the right option for you, schedule a FREE Consultation at a LASIK Vision Institute® location near you.